fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-1. Add a method in the Bank class that accepts a delegate for sorting:
+1. To create a method that accepts a delegate for sorting, add the following code to the Bank class:

     ```csharp